 LocationSystemvej 6, 7190 Billund, Denmark

-From the architect.
+Text description provided by the architects.
 LEGO’s designers are the luckiest in the world – they get to play with LEGO all day long!
 Now, the designers of LEGO’s development department, LEGO PMD, has a physical working environment that corresponds to its playful content – a working environment where fun, play and creativity are paramount and where the physical design gives the adults a chance to be part of children’s play.
 With the values ’fun’, ’unity’, ’creativity & innovation’, ’imagination’ and ’sustainability’ as basis for the design, LEGO PMD has become a unique development department where the designers can become part of the children’s fantasy world.
 LEGO doesn’t just create fun for others – at LEGO PMD working is fun!

 In order to create a design that corresponds to the focus on play, innovation and creativity, imagination has been given free rein.
 Across the room, an existing walkway has been transformed into an oversized sitting environment, where a light-blue padding turns the walkway into a light and soft cloud.
 The cloud unfolds and expands into sofas, sitting space and a slide that connects the two floors in a fun and playful way.
 The idea of scale is challenged with design elements such as huge grass wall graphics and a giant LEGO man and tables with built-in bonsai gardens, thus playing with perception and scale – who is big and who is small?
 Where does work stop and imagination start?
 Through the physical design, the children’s fantasy worlds become part of the everyday, creating the setting for the creation of new design for new games and play.